 And of course, your friendly neighborhood bookstore should have copies, too.
 Reviews are coming in and some very nice ones, too.
 And it's very cool that it has made two hot lists: Amazon's Best New Fantasy/SF for the month of December and the Bookworm Blues Best Fantasy of 2015 (even though the reviewer hadn't finished it yet!)
 One of the best reviews so far?
 Check out Gallywampus.com.
 Who wouldn't love that headline?

 And yes, reader reviews are important, too.
-If you want to give me something for Christmas - put up an honest review on Amazon or B&N or Goodreads.
-They really help spread the word.
+An honest review on Amazon or B&N or Goodreads helps spread the word.

 Want some insight into a core idea of Ash and Silver?
-I am contributing a Big Idea essay to John Scalzi's Whatever blog, also on Wednesday, December 9.
+My Big Idea essay on John Scalzi's Whatever blog talks about fantasy tropes and the roots of identity.

 If you are hungry for a tidbit, I've put up an short excerpt from the new book.
 For those of you who have read the Lighthouse Duet, you might recognize the two people Lucian has encountered on his search for answers.